Copyright © Media Law International 2023. All Rights Reserved.

 ArentFox Schiff acts for diverse entertainment clients on transactional, regulatory and royalty rate-setting matters across all segments of the media industry.
 The practice is particularly known for its work with clients form the digital media, television, motion pictures and music sectors.
 Lawyers work from multiple locations including Washington, New York, Los Angeles and San Francisco.

 Cravath, Swaine & Moore is known for its work with leading broadcasters and entertainment companies including Time Warner, Walt Disney and A&E Television.
-The team handles complex transactional matters and litigation.
-Lawyers are noted for their experience in intellectual property disputes and governmental regulatory investigations, as well as for work relating to defamation and corporate governance.
+The team handles a range of complex transactional matters and litigation.
+Lawyers are noted for their experience in IP disputes and governmental regulatory investigations, as well as for work relating to defamation and corporate governance.

 Well regarded by its competitors, Manatt, Phelps & Phillips is highlighted for its increased market visibility.
 The firm’s core service areas include advertising, marketing, entertainment and digital media.
-Under the leadership of Linda A. Goldstein the media team also assists clients with online gaming, branded entertainment and mobile marketing.
+The media team also assists clients with online gaming, branded entertainment and mobile marketing.

 Mitchell Silberberg & Knupp’s primary focus is on entertainment.
 Lawyers assist with transactions involving the development, financing, production and distribution of motion picture and interactive projects.
 In notable work the team negotiated the financing arrangement for a more than 20 high budget films with an estimated value of USD1.5 billion.
 Lawyers also have extensive experience advising on joint ventures, publishing and licensing agreements, advertising and copyright.

 Morgan, Lewis & Bockius represents traditional and emerging media companies on regulatory and transactional issues notably involving radio and television.
-Washington partners Andrew D. Lipman and Catherine Wang manage the TMT practice, which also focusses on media ownership, competition and copyright issues.
+Washington-based TMT practice also focusses on media ownership, competition and copyright issues.